 It must evolve naturally, over time.
-Many impatient, insecure, or damaged people try to force a relationship to develop quickly, but these things are essentially on a determined course.
+Impatient, insecure, or damaged people try to force a relationship to develop quickly.
+However, these things are on an essentially pre-determined course.

-The perfect example: that post you see all over facebook where someone makes it a point to celebrate nearly every month they’ve been coupled.
+The perfect example: that posts you see on Facebook where someone celebrates every month they’ve been in a relationship.
 There’s a major post for every 2-month, 4-month, 8-month anniversary.

-Nevermind that—by definition—you can only have an anniversary once a year.
-The people that do this are trying to take a year’s worth of time and compress it into small increments but time doesn’t work that way.
+By definition, you can only have an anniversary once a year.
+They’re trying to take a year’s worth of time and compress it.
+Relationships and time don’t work that way.
 You have to put the actual time in and then a year assumes its proper significance.

-This is a classic example of less developed people trying to use their emotions to change facts, instead of using fact to change their emotions.
-Rather than changing themselves or adjusting their approach (which has obviously failed), they try to force feelings in an attempt to change reality.
+This is a person trying to use emotions to change facts, rather than facts to change emotions.
+Rather than changing themselves or adjusting their approach, they try to force feelings in an attempt to change reality.
 This pushes away anyone with options and a sense of normalcy.

-We also see this flawed concept of forced development play out with people who try to be blunt and upfront with their intentions, and who expect you to do the same.
-This is another attempt to compress time and is coupled with laziness.
+We also see this flawed concept of forced development at play with people who are blunt and upfront with their intentions, and expect you to do the same.
+This is another attempt to compress time.
+It’s also coupled with laziness.

-Generally speaking, avoid any guy that is explicit regarding his intentions upfront and any girl that proclaims she’s “tired of playing games” (or any of its cousin phrases).
+Generally speaking, avoid any guy who’s explicit upfront and any girl who’s “tired of playing games”.
 These declarations are made by a person who lacks either the skill or the patience for proper seduction.

-I’ll end this with an analogy.
-Relationships are like high stakes games of poker.
-By making the best legal plays, over time, you give yourself the best chance to win.
+Relationships are like high-stakes games of poker.
+By making the best legal plays over time, you give yourself the best chance to win.
 There are different phases—the flop, the turn, and the river.
 Each section demands different skills and has different objectives.
 If you make a bad play, you’re punished and you will lose.